 The following University faculty members have been selected this year:

-- Anne Case, the Alexander Stewart 1886 Professor of Economics and Public Affairs; director, Center for Health and Wellbeing;
+- Janet Currie, the Henry Putnam Professor of Economics and Public Affairs; director, Center for Health and Wellbeing;

 - Eisgruber, president;